liveblocks/liveblocks/examples/solidjs-live-cursors/README.md

 - Create an account on [liveblocks.io](https://liveblocks.io/dashboard)
 - Copy your **public** key from the [dashboard](https://liveblocks.io/dashboard/apikeys)
 - Replace `pk_YOUR_PUBLIC_KEY` in [`src/index.jsx`](./src/index.jsx) with your **public** key
-- Run `npm run build` and open `http://localhost:3000` in your browser
+- Run `npm run dev` and open `http://localhost:3000` in your browser

 ### Manual setup